Best Carpet Cleaners (2026)

 TL;DR

-Best budget: Hoover PowerDash Pet Compact (~$128) — 12.5 lb lightweight upright with HeatForce drying at the lowest tested price.
+Best budget: Hoover PowerDash Pet Compact (~$110) — 12.5 lb upright with HeatForce drying at the lowest price of any tested machine.

-Bissell still wins pet stains; Shark and Hoover win usability and value.
+Bissell still wins pet stains; Shark now wins overall on price-to-performance.

 Summary

 Carpet cleaners (deep-cleaning extractors) spray a detergent solution, scrub it into carpet fibers with rotating brushes, and vacuum the dirty water back out — the wet-extraction job a vacuum or robot can't do.
-In 2026 the category is still a three-way fight between Bissell (the pet-stain and heat-tech leader), Hoover (tank capacity and value), and Shark, whose CarpetXpert with StainStriker has taken the consensus best-overall slot.
-Vacuum Wars scored the Shark EX-series at 90.1/100 for stain removal versus an 83.5 category average, with the Bissell ProHeat 2X Revolution Pet Pro Plus (3588F) right behind at 89.5 and the Hoover PowerScrub line at ~86.
-The Shark wins best overall on balance of usability and performance; the Bissell wins best value for its larger heated tanks and stronger raw stain removal. [src1, src2, src6]
+In 2026 the category is still a three-way fight between Bissell (the pet-stain and heat-tech leader), Hoover (tank capacity and value), and Shark, whose CarpetXpert EX151 now holds the consensus best-overall slot.
+Vacuum Wars' July 2026 rankings put the Shark EX151 at 90.1/100 for stain removal (72.28 overall) versus an 83.5 category stain average, with the Bissell ProHeat 2X Revolution Pet Pro Plus (3588F) right behind at 89.5 (66.58 overall) and the Hoover PowerScrub line at ~86.
+The Shark wins on usability and price-to-performance; the Bissell is the value runner-up, trading a bit of weight and bulk for larger heated tanks and the strongest pet-stain extraction. [src1, src2, src6, src8]

 For pet households, Bissell remains the safest bet: independent and reader data show ~94% recommendation rates for Bissell pet models versus ~91% for Hoover equivalents, driven by HeatWave heated cleaning, dual DirtLifter brushes, and CleanShot/Express-Clean pretreat modes.
+Consumer Reports' 2026 lab testing rates the ProHeat 3588F at the top of its carpet-cleaner ratings (excellent drying, very good cleaning and convenience).
 For whole-home deep cleaning and the driest results, the premium tier favors high-suction extractors — Consumer Analysis measured the Bissell BigGreen commercial extractor at the highest nozzle suction (3.72 kPa) and the best stain pass count, and it was the only machine to fully remove a tomato-sauce stain.
-The Hoover SmartWash+ Automatic is the easiest to operate (push-forward-to-wash, pull-back-to-dry auto operation) for first-timers. [src1, src3, src6, src7]
+The Hoover SmartWash+ Automatic is the easiest to operate (push-forward-to-wash, pull-back-to-dry auto operation) for first-timers. [src1, src3, src4, src6, src7]

 Top 11 Models Compared